awslabs/ec2-spot-workshops/content/040_karpenter/set_up_the_environment.md

 ```

 {{% notice note %}}
-This step may take up to 2 minutes. eksctl will create and deploy a CloudFormation stack that defines the role and create the kubernetes resources that define the Karpenter `serviceaccount` and the `karpenter` namespace that we willuse during the workshop.
+This step may take up to 2 minutes. eksctl will create and deploy a CloudFormation stack that defines the role and create the kubernetes resources that define the Karpenter `serviceaccount` and the `karpenter` namespace that we will use during the workshop.
 You can also check in the **CloudFormation** console, the resources this stack creates.
 {{% /notice %}}